nicogstar/Multi-Agent-System-Reply/README.md

 o	Generate Python code: Generate code for report and visualization in order to be runned by the next tool. (**the only tool built entirely with GenAi**) o	Python Executor: Dynamically executes pandas scripts to compute summary tables, group‐bys, time‐series plots, and custom metrics.
 •	Language Model: Leveraging OpenAI’s GPT-4.1 via the Agent SDK, we crafted a system prompt with explicit instructions:
-1. How to format data output (e.g., “If you call the Python executor, return JSON with keys code, stdout, and image_url).
+1. How to format data output (e.g., “If you call the Python executor, return JSON with keys code).
 2. Guidelines for narrative style (concise, Italian/English bilingual support).
 •	Memory Module: it stores 6 “memory snippets” per conversation, including dataset context.